Agnogh/math-for-kids/README.md

 ### **1.1.
 User goal**

 Try their luck, have fun, and compete with friends to achieve a higher score.
-Help users make more analytical decisions about probability and whether buying a lottery ticket is worthwhile.
+Help users make more analytical decisions about probability and whether it is worth buying a lottery ticket.

 ### **1.2.
 Site owner goal**